svakulenk0/ODExploration/README.md

 # ODExploration

+## Motivation

+If you love #government #data but hate faceted search and csv tables?
+How to make your database talk?
+How to squeeze a table into a sequence of characters?

 ## Dataset

 Datasets metadata of the Austrian Government Open Data portal (data.gv.at)

 2,028 items
-5 attributes: title, license, organization, categorization, tags (array) 3,064 entities
+5 attributes: title, license, organization, categorization, tags (array)

 2,028 items * 5 attributes (representation layers) = 10,140 information units

 ## Approach

-1. Index table (or crawl the knowledge graph)
+1. Index table (crawl the knowledge graph)

 2. Entity ranking

-        2.1 Count (estimate percentage of the information space occupied by the entity)
+        2.1 Frequency count (estimate percentage of the information space occupied by the entity)

 3. Storytelling

+The agent is designed to talk as long as the user is listening.

 a) Storytelling approaches